 #12.
 Have Fun With Dips

-You might also like: 12 Quick Ideas for After School Snacks
+You May Also Enjoy 12 Quick Ideas for After School Snacks

 The potato chip as a snack is so hard to resist!
 The kids make a bee-line for them when available.
 Why not make your own healthier version by oven baking some thinly sliced potato in some light olive oil.